-Urgent consultations with Mark are available on the day of request.
+Urgent consultations with Dr Mark Fulton and Dr Anthony Ridings are available on the day of request.

 If your appointment is for other than a standard consultation, (ie for several problems, a long involved problem, or for a medical report, care plan or procedure,) please tell the receptionist when you make the appointment so that extra time can be allowed.
 We don’t want to rush you.